Anjaneri

 Anjaneri, one of the forts in the mountain range of Nasik-Trimbakeshwa.
 Anjaneri is located 20 km away from Nasik by Trimbak Road.
-It is a popular trekking spot, especially in the rainy season.
+It is a popular for Digmbar Jain caves, Temples and trekking spot, especially in the rainy season.

 History

 Anjaneri is an attraction of Nasik city, which is also an important fort in the Trimbakeshwar region.
 Situated at 4264 ft above sea level, it lies between Nasik and Trimbakeshwar near Godavari river.
 It neighbors the Brahmagiri range, significant in Hindu traditions as meditation spot of Sage Gautam.

 In some of the Puranas it is relayed that Hanuman's mother, Anjana Devi, was the daughter of Maharishi Gautama and Ahalya.
 When she refused to defend her mother against the accusation of adultery, she was cursed by Ahalya that she too would suffer shame by giving birth to a Vanara child before she was married.
 Anjana Devi, it is said, then resolved to undertake strict penance in the hills near her father's hermitage.
 Standing on one leg, she became so absorbed in meditation that an anthill is supposed to have grown around her.
 Due to the intensity of her tapas, Indra's throne began to shake and the gods were disturbed by the strong energies that were released.
 Sage Narada was dispatched to seek Shiva's help in containing these energies who then incarnated as her son Hanuman.

 The Brahma Purana while extolling the greatness of the Godavari and the pilgrimage places along its course, narrates that a celestial nymph named Anjana mocked Indra for having a thousand eyes and she was cursed to be born on earth with a monkey face.
 Her friend, Adrika, also annoyed Indra by meowing like a cat and was cursed to be born as a human being with the face of a cat.
 Both the nymphs were born among the Vanaras and were later married to Kesari, the king of Anjaneri's Vanara Kingdom.